BarnaGergely/pico-8-game-starter/docs/new_chapters.md

   for x=left,right do
     for y=top,bottom do
-      if fget(mget(x,y), flag) then
+      if map_collision(x,y,flag) then
         return true
       end
     end
   end
   return false
 end

+function map_collision( tile_x, tile_y, flag )
+  return fget( mget(tile_x,tile_y), flag )
+end
 ```

-This works the same way as the expanded version but combines the sprite retrieval and flag checking into a single line.
-The `mget(x,y)` gets the sprite number at those coordinates, and `fget(sprite, flag)` immediately checks if that sprite has the target flag.
+This works the same way as the expanded version but uses a separate `map_collision` function created in the [Collision: Map and Flags tutorial](https://nerdyteachers.com/PICO-8/Collision/98) to check if a specific tile has the target flag.
+This keeps the rectangle collision function cleaner and allows for easier reuse of the tile checking logic.
 The nested loops ensure we check every tile the rectangle touches, and we return `true` as soon as we find any tile with the target flag, making it efficient for most collision scenarios.

 ### 2. When to Use this?